 - Spices: A mix of ground cumin, smoked paprika, and oregano create an earthy, aromatic flavor profile.
 You can also add a dash of onion powder, garlic powder, and/or Italian seasoning for extra oomph.

-- Tomato Paste: Just 1 Tbsp of tomato paste adds bright strokes of umami to balance the earthy spices.
+- Tomato Paste: Just 1 tablespoon of tomato paste adds bright strokes of umami to balance the earthy spices.

 - Worcestershire Sauce: Why not add one more umami booster to really double down on the savory swag of these burgers?
 One note: most brands contain anchovies, however if you're looking to make the patties fish-free, look for a vegan version.